transcend-io/terragrunt-atlantis-config/README.md

 As when defining the workspace this info is also needed when running `atlantis plan/apply -d ${git_root}/stage/app -w stage_app` to run the command on specific directory, you can also use the `atlantis plan/apply -p stage_app` in case you have enabled the `create-project-name` cli argument (it is `false` by default).

+## Rules for merging config

+Each terragrunt module can have locals, but can also have zero to many `include` blocks that can specify parent terragrunt files that can also have locals.

+In most cases (for string/boolean locals), the primary terragrunt module has the highest precedence, followed by the locals in the lowest appearing `include` block, etc. all the way until the lowest precedence at the locals in the first `include` block to appear.

+However, there is one exception where the values are merged, which is the `atlantis_extra_dependencies` local.
+For this local, all values are appended to one another.
+This way, you can have `include` files declare their own dependencies.

 ## Local Installation and Usage

 You can install this tool locally to checkout what kinds of config it will generate for your repo, though in production it is recommended to [install this tool directly onto your Atlantis server](##integrate-into-your-atlantis-server)